David Goodday

 Claire ( 5 star rating on Amazon)

-On Thursday the 6th of March, as part of world book day, both my grandson Lucas and I were interviewed, live on air, about our donkey book.
+On Thursday, March 6th, as part of World Book Day, my grandson Lucas and I were interviewed live on Radio Solent about our book.

-Lou Hannan, was fantastic and the interview seemed to go well.
+Lou Hannan was fantastic, and the interview went well.

 I was super proud of the way Lucas spoke and presented himself at such a young age.

 I had a fantastic time at Wellstead Primary school recently, after being invited in as their guest speaker.
-They made me feel very welcome, and years 1,2 and 3 were both attentive and exceptionally well behaved.
+They made me feel very welcome.

-We booked a stall for the show thinking that we would be outside near the kiddies corner, but the weather had other ideas.
-In the end we were positioned inside where we had a lovely dry day and met lots of friendly people.
+We booked a stall for the show, thinking that we would be outside near the kiddies' corner, but the weather had other ideas.
+In the end, we were positioned inside where we had a lovely dry day, sold some books, and met lots of lovely people.